JonPSmith/AuthPermissions.AspNetCore/UpdateToVersion3.md

 # Migrating AuthPermissions.AspNetCore 2.* to 3.0

 Version 3 of the AuthPermissions.AspNetCore library (shortened to **AuthP** from now on) contains a new sharding feature for multi-tenant applications.
-Please read the article called [Part6: Using sharding to build multi-tenant apps using EF Core and ASP.NET Core] LINK NEEDED for a detailed explanation of sharding and how AuthP library provides a sharding implementation.
+Please read the article called [Part6: Using sharding to build multi-tenant apps using EF Core and ASP.NET Core] LINK ??? for a detailed explanation of sharding and how AuthP library provides a sharding implementation.

 This article explains how to update an existing AuthPermissions.AspNetCore 2.* project to AuthPermissions.AspNetCore 3.0.
 I assume that you are using Visual Studio.